 The department hosts the local chapter of Alpha Eta Rho, an international professional aviation fraternity open to all students with an interest in aviation.
 The American Association for Airport Executives is open to all students with an interest in airport management.
 The Student Advisory Council is a leadership organization that facilitates student communication with faculty, departmental leaders, and university administrative personnel.
 The Precision Flight Team competes in regional and national flying safety competitions.
-Women in Aviation is an international organization that is open to all students.
+The Women in Aviation International organization is open to all students.